jackgisel/daily-dsa-practice/README.md

 ### Day 9 - Remove the Nth to last node

 This problem is complex.
 To minimize time running through the list, we should use 2 counters.
 Space them on a size of N. When the front counter at index i + n and is the end, we can handle removing the item on the back counter.

+### Day 10 - Remove value

+Something similar to yesterdays problem.
+Use to pointers in the linked list and handle the remove when val = given val;